Eli Harari

-Eliyahou Harari is an Israeli-American business executive best known for being the co-founder of SanDisk along with Sanjay Mehrotra.
+Eliyahou Harari is an Israeli-American business executive best known for being the co-founder of SanDisk along with Jack Yuan and Sanjay Mehrotra.

 Early life and education

 Harari was born in 1945 in Tel Aviv, Israel.
-His parents were Polish Jews who at 1933 had immigrated to The Land of Israel before Israel's formation.
+His parents were Polish Jews who at 1933 had immigrated to Mandatory Palestine.

 He was born and raised in Israel.
 He completed his Bachelor's Degree at Manchester University in England.
-He completed his Master's degree in Physics at Princeton University and his subject of study was semiconductors.
+He completed his PhD degree in mechanical and aerospace engineering at Princeton University and his subject of study was semiconductors.

 Career

 Hughes Aircraft

 As an engineering intern at Hughes Aircraft, he played a major role in the development of the world's first EEPROM.

 Intel

 His first job after graduating university was at Intel.
 He later went to work for a number of startups, including Synertek, Wafer Scale Integration and San Disk.

 SanDisk

-He and Sanjay Mehrotra co-founded SanDisk in 1988.
+He, Jack Yuan and Sanjay Mehrotra co-founded SanDisk in 1988.